CCE Country Profile

 The National Climate Change Policy 2018-2028 (2018) represents a multi-sectoral approach to climate change policy implementation.
 The Climate Change Cook Islands Office is primarily responsible for implementing the Policy.
 The Policy’s objectives are to improve the country’s adaptation and mitigation efforts; mainstream and coordinate climate change responses across policy and government agencies; and meet the country’s international climate change commitments through domestic responses.
 The Policy outlines eight policy measures, which include strengthening resilience and reducing vulnerability to climate change, fostering community participation, and Akono’anga Maori (working with traditional leaders and utilizing traditional methods for minimizing the effects of climate change).
 Another policy measure titled, ‘Build Capacity and Educate,’ asserts that implementing climate change activities requires increased capacity across all government and non-government sectors, with a particular emphasis on the field of climate change science.
 Additionally, the Policy’s Cross Cutting Area 9.1.4 on ‘Education and Public Awareness’ specifically seeks to “strengthen education and the public awareness on climate change at all levels, including through school curricula” (2018, p.
 14).

-The Cook Islands Environment Report (2018) focuses on atmosphere and climate, among six other thematic areas.
+The Cook Islands Environment Report (2018) focuses on the atmosphere and climate, among six other thematic areas.

 Education and communication